-Name for cancerous, scurfy and elongated deformities (tuberous = tuberous), their formation in infestation by the phylloxera is induced on the old (2 to 3 year old) roots.
-They are opposite the Nodositäten (Knots only on young roots) much more dangerous.
-The tuberosities invade the European grape varieties of the species Vitis vinifera (but not everyone else either resistant Species) through the marrow channels of the root to the central vasculature.
-Either already by it or by later penetrating secondary exciters like bacteria or mushrooms The root is so severely damaged that it dies within one to two years from the point of infestation.
-The consequence is a considerable reduction of the root mass and consequently a diminished one Nutrient- and water intake.
-This leads in the initial stage to stunted growth and later to the death of the vine, Already few phylloxera can cause dramatic damage in vineyards because of the devastating consequences of this infestation.
+Term for cancerous, scabby and elongated deformities (tuberous = tumor-like), the formation of which is affected by the phylloxera is induced on the old (2 to 3 year old) roots.
+You are against that Nodositäten (Knots only on young roots) much more dangerous.
+The tuberosity penetrates the European grape varieties of the species Vitis vinifera (but not everyone else resistant Species) through the medullary canals of the root to the central vascular system.
+Either as a result of this or through later penetration of secondary pathogens such as bacteria or mushrooms the root is damaged so badly that it dies within one to two years from the point of infection.
+The result is a considerable reduction in the root mass and consequently a reduced one Nutrient- and water intake.
+In the early stages, this leads to growth of the ailments and later to death vine, Only a few vines can lead to dramatic damage in vineyards due to the devastating consequences of this infestation.

-By the rebel tolerant, American species Vitis cinerea var.
-Helleri (Vitis berlandieri), Vitis riparia and Vitis rupestris As a result of a narrower arrangement of the medullary rays, the tuberosities do not penetrate so deeply into the root, they remain more superficial and are completely sealed off by the plant by a protective cork tissue.
-Since there is no or at most in exceptional cases to break through the growths to the central vascular system, the roots survive such an attack almost unscathed, and there are no dramatic consequences as in the European Vitis vinifera grape varieties.
-Many American wild species and crosses between them are thus able to tolerate phylloxera infection very well.
-They are therefore preferred for the breeding of resistant documents used.
-From Vitis cinerea and Vitis rotundifolia descending varieties even have a perfect one resistance against both types of red blood-induced root proliferations.
+By the rebel-tolerant, American species Vitis cinerea var.
+Helleri (Vitis berlandieri), Vitis riparia and Vitis rupestris Due to a closer arrangement of the medullary rays, descendant rootstocks do not penetrate as deep into the root, they remain more superficial and are also completely sealed off by the plant with a protective cork tissue.
+Since the growths to the central vascular system do not break out, or at most only in exceptional cases, the roots survive such an infection almost undamaged, and there are no dramatic consequences as with the European Vitis vinifera grape varieties.
+Many American wild forms and crosses between them are able to tolerate phylloxera very well.
+They are therefore preferred for the breeding of resistant ones documents used.
+Of Vitis cinerea and Vitis rotundifolia descendant varieties even have a perfect one resistance against both types of phylloxera-induced root growth.

-Root phylloxera: By Joachim Schmid, Geisenheim, - Self-photographed, CC BY 3.0 de , Link 1 and Link 2
+Root Reblice: By Joachim Schmid, Geisenheim, - Self-photographed, CC BY 3.0 de , Link 1 and Link 2